 If you have time, you can check out some of the Drayton Manor rides outside Thomas Land.
 Family friendly rides include Buffalo Coaster, a junior roller coaster with a 1.05m minimum height requirement, the chair swing style Flying Dutchman and a vintage carousel.

-Tips for Visiting Thomas Land, Drayton Manor
+Tips and FAQ for Visiting Thomas Land, Drayton Manor

 These are our top tips for Thomas Land fun: